 In Gratiot, however, the average commute to work is quite long.
 On average, people spend 30.27 minutes each day getting to work, which is significantly higher than the national average.

-Gratiot is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small village, Gratiot does not have a public transit system used by locals to get to and from work.

 The per capita income in Gratiot in 2022 was $29,297, which is lower middle income relative to Ohio and the nation.
 This equates to an annual income of $117,188 for a family of four.
 However, Gratiot contains both very wealthy and poor people as well.